rh-integration/IntegrationApp-Automation/fisuser-service/README.md

-This is a Fuse Service that use SQL commponent to connect to a table in database, that reterieves particular user profile by providing the profile id and return out as a JSON format.
+This is a Fuse Service that use SQL component to connect to a table in database, that retrieves particular user profile by providing the profile id and return out as a JSON format.

   ![alt text](../images/service1.png "Fuse Service 1")